antonmi/job_reactor/README.markdown

 JR.start_distributor starts EventMachine TCP server on given host and port.
 And now JobReactor is ready to work.

-2. You run JobReactor Node in the different process or different machine:
+2. You run JobReactor Node in the different process or different machine.
 ``` ruby
 JR.run! do
   JR.start_node({